Wise Men of Chelm: History of print

+The first documented Chelm-like stories in Yiddish were published in 1597.
 In 1727, stories about Schildbürger were translated into Yiddish under the title "Vunder zeltzame, kurtzvaylige, lustige, unt rekht lakherlikhe geshikhte unt datn der velt bekantn Shild burger" ("Wonderfully rare, brief, hearty, and quite laughable stories and facts about the world-famous burghers of Schilda"), and stories of this type entered into Jewish folklore.
 Initially some other towns with Jewish populations were "fools' towns", but eventually Chelm was firmly established as an archetypal one, although there is no documentary evidence on how this happened.
 A collection of jokes which hinted at fools of Chelm was published in 1867 in an anonymous book Blitsende vitsen oder lakhpilen (Brilliant joke or laughing pills), now attributed to Isaac Mayer Dick, six tales of which had become to known as The wisdom of a certain town Khes.
 (Note: "Khes" is a letter of the Yiddish alphabet, the first letter of one of the two spellings of Chelm in Yiddish: חעלעם Chelem; the other being כעלעם, Khelem, so it is plausible to assume it as an allusion to Chelm) In Dick's 1872 novel Di orkhim in Duratshesok/Duratshtshok (Visitors in Durachok) the "fool's town" is a fictional Russian town of Durachok, where the Russian word дурачок means "little fool".
 For some reason Dick decided to place Jewish simpletons in a Russian location.
 In the latter book Dick draws a comparison of Duratshesok with Chelm saying that Helm has a reputation of vilde harishkeyn (wild foolishness) and gives the examples thereof, which turn out to be retellings of Schildbürger stories and their imitations.